thebreckoning/LaikaTek/README.md

 - Launched the app successfully in the Docker environment with unsecure database connection
 - Tested core app functions such as: new user creation, login, adding/editing a pet, and adding/editing a device
 - Establish IoT connection between the web app and device
-- Rotate motor
+- Instructions from the app on when to dispense are recieved on the device via MQTT message
-- receive updates from web app
+- Sensor information successfully delivered from the device to the web application.
-- Setting up Mosquito MQTT broker
+- Set up LCD screen to display time on device

 # To Do
 ### Web App